Riley Ferguson

 Riley Logan Ferguson (born January 19, 1995) is an American former football quarterback.
 He played college football at Memphis.

-Early years
+Early life

 Ferguson attended David W. Butler High School in Matthews, North Carolina.
 He had 2,173 passing yards and 25 touchdowns as a senior and 3,345 yards and 48 touchdowns as a junior.
 Ferguson helped lead Butler to North Carolina 4AA state championships in 2010 and 2012.
 He committed to the University of Tennessee to play college football.

 College career

 As a freshman at Tennessee in 2013, Ferguson competed with Justin Worley, Nathan Peterman and Joshua Dobbs for the starting quarterback job.
 He suffered a leg injury during practice and took a medical redshirt.
 He was again competing for the starting job in 2014, but left the school in May 2014.

 Ferguson enrolled at Coffeyville Community College in 2015.
 In his one season at Coffeyville, he passed for 2,942 yards and had 35 touchdowns.

 Ferguson transferred to the University of Memphis in 2016.
 He was named the starter his first year at Memphis.
 In 13 starts, he threw for 3,698 yards and broke Paxton Lynch's previous years record with 32 touchdown passes.